zstyblik/grafana.org/source/blog/temp/temp.md

 be some edge case scenarios where dashboards using templating could stop working.
 If that is the case just enter the edit view for the template variable and hit Update button.
-This is due to a simplification of the variable format system where template variables are now stored without any formating (glob/regex/etc), this is done on the fly when the variable is interpolated.
+This is due to a simplification of the variable format system where template variables are now stored without any formatting (glob/regex/etc), this is done on the fly when the variable is interpolated.

 * Plugin API: The plugin API has changed so if you are using a custom